 Policy Title: Policy on Collaborative Research Projects, Sub-grants, and Subcontracts Taking Place at Non UW-Madison Facilities

-Purpose: Prior to use of animals by UW-Madison faculty or staff in teaching, research, or outreach, an approved protocol must be in place.
-This includes animal-based teaching, research, and outreach occurring at facilities not owned or controlled by UW-Madison.
-This policy covers such use in two instances: when the work is supported by funds administered through UW-Madison and/or when the UW-Madison investigator(s) will utilize their affiliation with the University in publications and presentations.
-This policy further defines the responsibilities of investigators in these instances and outlines the options and obligations of the College/School Animal Care and Use Committees.
-Because the animal program at another institution is beyond the direct control of UW-Madison, it is imperative that animal-based teaching, research, and outreach only be conducted at well-managed locations that comply with applicable regulatory requirements.
+Purpose: If research using live vertebrate animals is to be conducted at a non-UW-Madison facility and is supported by funds administered by UW-Madison or conducted by a UW-Madison employee or agent under a UW-Madison appointment or affiliation, an approved protocol or written agreement setting forth responsibilities for compliance obligations must be in place.
+This policy defines the responsibilities of investigators in these instances and outlines the options and obligations of the College/School Animal Care and Use Committees.
+Because the animal program at another institution is beyond the direct control of UW-Madison, it is imperative that animal-based research activities only be conducted at well-managed locations that comply with applicable regulatory requirements.

-- If the research, teaching, or outreach involves animals covered under the Animal Welfare Act (USDA), the non-UW–Madison facility must provide evidence that it is registered as a “Research Facility” with the USDA.
-If PHS funding supports the activity, the non-UW–Madison facility must provide evidence to the UW-Madison Investigator of current PHS Assurance.
-Research, teaching, or outreach using live vertebrate animals at non-USDA registered or non-PHS assured institutions will adhere to OLAW’s guidance and will be reviewed by UW-Madison institutional representatives on a case-by-case basis.
+- If the research involves animals covered under the Animal Welfare Act (USDA), the non UW-Madison facility must be registered as a “Research Facility” with the USDA.
+If PHS funding supports the activity, the non UW-Madison facility must hold a current PHS Assurance.
+Research using live vertebrate animals at non-USDA registered or non-PHS assured institutions will adhere to OLAW’s guidance and will be reviewed by UW-Madison institutional representatives on a case-by-case basis.

 ePublication Date: 07/30/2003

 History: Amended 10/2009; 4/2017